August 16, 2021

 Bad PR pitches aren’t just ignored, on slow days they’re reprimanded alongside screeds from some of the best and brightest technology journalists.
-For the past decade, publications like Wired, the Wall Street Journal and TechCrunch have outed PR’s worst offenders and in many cases, created PR blacklists.
+For the past decade, publications have outed PR’s worst offenders and in many cases, created internal PR blacklists.

-Some of the common reasons PR pitches fail include lack of personalization, refusal to research the journalist’s beat, and failure to offer enough lead time for a story to be written.
+Some of the common reasons PR pitches fail include lack of personalization/refusal to research the journalist’s beat, pitching a story on a day that’s already pre-scheduled for major industry news (eg. A tech giant’s IPO, product announcement, massive industry conference), or pitching a story that’s already been told by one of your competitors.
 These are all rookie mistakes.
-But perhaps the single biggest reason a pitch doesn’t land is because what your team thinks is awesome, simply isn’t newsworthy.
+But perhaps the single biggest reason a story doesn’t land is because what your team thinks is awesome, simply isn’t newsworthy.

 Why No One Gives a Click

-Writers on the news beat are expected to deliver engaging stories and online engagement is measured in cold hard clicks.
-This means that unique visitors, pages visited, social shares, comments, bookmarks and time on page are all metrics associated with the value of a news story and in turn, the value of a writer.
-If a pitch is likely to lead to an engaging story, you’re more likely to get coverage.
-Nevertheless, what many anti-PR screeds fail to mention is that the same formula that J-schools have taught since the days of manual typesetting, are the ones that remain relevant to bloggers and audiences today.
+Newsbeat writers are expected to deliver engaging stories and online engagement is measured in cold hard clicks.
+This means that unique visitors, pages visited, social shares (Twitter, HackerNews, ProductHunt, Reddit etc.), comments, and time on page are all metrics associated with the value of a news story and in turn, the value of a writer.
+If a pitch is likely to lead to reader engagement, you’re more likely to get coverage.
+Nevertheless, what many anti-PR screeds fail to mention is that the same formula that J-schools have taught since the days of manual typesetting, are the ones that remain relevant to audiences today.